History

 From 1914 to 1973, the vineyard area became fallow land for sheep grazing and, paradoxically, this unfortunate abandonment was a blessing in disguise since the land escaped the intensive chemical agriculture phase of the inter-war and post-war periods.
 The Chambert site was untouched by chemical treatments, the land was saved, untreated, and ready to start over at the first opportunity.

 Marc’s first vintage in 1978 produces a wine that goes on the win gold at the national competitions of Mâcon, Blaye and Bourg and he is well on his way to reviving the legend of Château de Chambert.
 Respectful of the vines and a lover of the land, in 1989 Marc contacts Jacques Mell of “Terres en Devenir”, a consulting business for biodynamic farming.
 It is too expensive for Marc to venture into biodynamics so he continues along an organic path; however, little did Marc know that 25 years later biodynamics would become the destiny of Chambert.
-With the help of his son Joel, the two continue to improve the reputation of the estate and the wines of Chambert are still appreciated for their elegance, finesse and reflection of exceptional terroir.
+His son Joël took over in the 1990s and was behind the construction of the large storage cellar and new offices, made of ecological materials and stone for better respect for the site and a reduced CO2 footprint.
+He will also be at the origin of the extension of the estate to 65Ha following the purchase of a block of plots of 15 Ha in the place called Reces.

 Since 2007